Connect with us

 Experts say Medicaid expansion is still Mississippi’s best option as Build Back Better vote looms

-Among the provisions in the $1.75 trillion Build Back Better legislation, which passed the U.S. House last and faces a close Senate vote in coming days, is “workaround” language to provide health care coverage to primarily the working poor in the 12 states, Mississippi, that have not expanded Medicaid.
+Among the provisions in the $1.75 trillion Build Back Better legislation, which passed the U.S. House last week and faces a close Senate vote in coming days, is “workaround” language to provide health care coverage to primarily the working poor in the 12 states, including Mississippi, that have not expanded Medicaid.

 But groups like the Mississippi Hospital Association and the Mississippi Center for Justice still maintain that it would be to the state’s financial advantage to expand Medicaid.
 A provision of the Build Back Better bill increases the federal match from 90% to 92% for the existing Medicaid program, meaning Mississippi could stand to gain hundreds of millions more in federal funds if the state’s leaders chose to expand.